andrew/ultimate-awesome/README.md

 - [awesome-osticket](https://github.com/clonemeagain/awesome-osticket) - A curated list of awesome osTicket resources, plugins, tutorials and other nice things.
 - [awesome-comfyui](https://github.com/lucianosb/awesome-comfyui) - An awesome & curated list of cool tools for ComfyUI.
 - [awesome-voxel](https://github.com/meshula/awesome-voxel) - Voxel resources for coders.
-- [awesome-profiling](https://github.com/msaroufim/awesome-profiling) - Awesome utilities for performance profiling.
+- [evm-fuzzing-resources](https://github.com/perimetersec/evm-fuzzing-resources) - A curated collection of tools, articles, research, and guides for fuzzing smart contracts on the Ethereum Virtual Machine (EVM).
 - [awesome-ros](https://github.com/ps-micro/awesome-ros) - 😎 A curated list of awesome robotics resources based on ROS.
 - [awesome-flarum](https://github.com/realodix/awesome-flarum) - A curated list of amazingly awesome Flarum extensions and resources.
-- [awesome-rescript](https://github.com/rescript-lang/awesome-rescript) - A collection of materials about the ReScript programming language and toolchain.
 - [awesome-systools](https://github.com/Spacial/awesome-systools) - Awesome Systools is a collection of sysadmins daily handy tools.
 - [awesome-sweden](https://github.com/buren/awesome-sweden) - A curated list of awesome things to use when coding for the Swedish market.
 - [awesome-lesscode](https://github.com/dream2023/awesome-lesscode) - Less code / no code 前后端实践和工具列表.